gauravchauhan25/Snapgram/README.md

 ## 🚀 Features

-- 🔐 **Google OAuth Authentication** – Secure sign-in and sign-out powered by Appwrite’s integrated OAuth support.
+- 🔐 **Google OAuth Authentication & Email OTP Verification** – Secure sign-in and sign-out powered by Appwrite’s integrated OAuth support.
+New users can also verify their email using a 6-digit OTP that expires automatically after 5 minutes to ensure secure account creation.

 - 👤 **User Profiles** - Each user has a profile displaying: